thomaskf/COR/README.md

 make
 ```

-Then an executable file named *cor* will appear
+Then an executable file named *cor* will appear.

 ## Usage